If you think that you or your child may have attention deficit hyperactivity disorder (ADHD), you might want to consider speaking to your GP about it.

 - whether the symptoms affect your or your child’s day-to-day life – for example, if they make socialising difficult

-- if there have been any recent significant events in your or your child's life, such as a death or divorce in the family
+- if there have been any recent significant events in your life or your child's, such as a death or divorce in the family

-- if there is a family history of ADHD
+- if there's a family history of ADHD

 - about any other problems or symptoms of different health conditions you or your child may have